Meadowlands Grand Prix: History

+In 1990, Michael Andretti led 105 of the 150 laps en route to victory, in a crash-filled race.
+Bobby Rahal and Mario Andretti tangled and crashed on lap 41, while Arie Luyendyk ran into a tire barrier trying to lap Dominic Dobson.
+Later, Luyendyk missed the turn into turn one, and veered off onto an escape road.
+He had to drive up an exit ramp and into the Giants Stadium parking lot to turn around and return to the race course.
+The 1991 race saw Bobby Rahal win his first CART race in nearly two years.

-Despite the new layout and increasing purses, attendance dipped and the race failed to turn a profit.
+The 1991 race was the final Meadowlands Grand Prix.
+Despite the layout revisions and increasing purses, attendance dipped and the race failed to turn a profit.
 The promoters considered moving the event to Washington, D. C., Miami, or a permanent circuit that would be built using the drag strip, return roads, and pit sections of Old Bridge Township Raceway Park in Englishtown, New Jersey, 70 kilometers away from East Rutherford.
 The race was eventually scheduled for 1992 on a circuit in Manhattan on the roads surrounding the World Trade Center and West Street.
-The race was postponed until 1993 then cancelled due to cost and conflicts between sponsor Marlboro and Mayor David Dinkins' anti-tobacco advertising policies.
+However, it was postponed until 1993 then cancelled due to cost and conflicts between sponsor Marlboro and Mayor David Dinkins' anti-tobacco advertising policies.

 Lap records

 The fastest official race lap records at the Meadowlands Grand Prix are listed as: